mriveros/mriveros/README.md

 👋 Hi, I'm Marcos Riveros
-I'm a passionate full-stack developer with a strong foundation in Ruby on Rails and Android development using Java.
+I'm a passionate full-stack developer with a strong foundation in Ruby on Rails and Android development using Java/Kotlin and C++ for arduino and others.
 I have experience building web and mobile applications with a focus on clean, maintainable code and scalable architectures.

 🔧 Technical Skills:
-Strong Knowledge: Ruby on Rails, Android (Java) Intermediate Knowledge: React, PHP, GraphQL, Next.js, Apollo, MongoDB, MySQL, PostgreSQL Additional Tools: Typescript, Javascript, HTML5, Bootstrap, Material UI, Redux, Node.js, Firebase, Oracle PLSQL
+Strong Knowledge: Ruby on Rails, Android (Java), C++ Arduino/Others Intermediate Knowledge: React, PHP, GraphQL, Next.js, Apollo, MongoDB, MySQL, PostgreSQL Additional Tools: Typescript, Javascript, HTML5, Bootstrap, Material UI, Redux, Node.js, Firebase, Oracle PLSQL